DigitalPublishingToolkit/DeepPockets4-ThePsychologyOfaWebDeveloper/md/16postwordpresswebdevfuckit.md

-As I was building websites, it seemed to me that the software was updating itself according to the user’s needs really fast, and that whatever users lacked in their editing freedom soon became an option in a plugin library: a true catering to their needs.
-It is true that WordPress software updates not only grow alongside the needs of its user, but also follow the web developer’s imagination, which, when turned into a plug-in, can be uploaded to the WordPress Plugin library.
+As I was building websites, it seemed to me that the software was updating itself according to the user’s needs really fast, and that whatever users lacked in their editing freedom soon became an option in a plug-in library: a true catering to their needs.
+It is true that WordPress software updates not only grow alongside the needs of its user, but also follow the web developer’s imagination, which, when turned into a plug-in, can be uploaded to the WordPress Plug-in library.
 That’s what open-source means; contributors add themes and plug-ins to it, for software improvement.
 ‘All technology reflects the society that produces it, including its power structures and prejudices.’ — Douglas